chesstrainer-package.Rd

 With <F6>

-, you can adjust some miscellaneous settings, namely the multiplier for the score when completing a sequence without any mistakes (0.8 by default), the score penalty when making a wrong move (40 by default), the score penalty per hint (20 by default), the number of animation steps for the evaluation bar (10 by default), and the time per move for the timed mode (5 seconds by default).
+, you can adjust some miscellaneous settings, namely the multiplier for the score when completing a sequence without any mistakes (0.8 by default), the score penalty when making a wrong move (40 by default), the score penalty per hint (20 by default), the number of animation steps for the evaluation bar (5 by default), the time per move for the timed mode (5 seconds by default), and the idle time (120 seconds by default; time without any inputs longer than this value is not counted towards the play time for the session history).

 With <F9>

-, the FEN of the current position is printed and the position is opened on the https://lichess.org website for analysis.
-With Ctrl-<c>
+, the FEN of the current position is printed to the console and the position is opened on the https://lichess.org website for analysis.
+With Ctrl-<f>

-, the FEN is copied to the clipboard (this makes use of the write_clip
+, the FEN is printed and copied to the clipboard (this makes use of the write_clip

 With <F10>